ruizangelica/up206a-angelica/Individual Assignments/README.md

-This folder contain all of my individual assignments for the class.
+This folder contains all of my individual assignments for the class.